-Emily has always been an energetic child, very active and constantly in motion.
+Emily has always been an energetic person, very active and constantly in motion.
 In the summer of 2006, Emily started getting a rash accompanied by high fevers and all over body pain.
 The rash covered her body but was more significant in her wrists, knees, hips, ankles, and around her eyes.
 Her fevers would be high one minute and gone the next.
 She had difficulty getting out of bed in the morning, could not navigate a single flight of stairs, and would often wake up screaming from the pain in her legs.

 In September 2006, Emily's pediatrician diagnosed her with Fifth's Disease, and indicated that the only treatment was to "wait it out".
 By the fifth week the rash was much worse, and she was in so much pain that we needed to push her around in a stroller.
 We begged for bloodwork, and the results indicated that something else was going on.
 Ruling out lymphoma, leukemia, lyme disease, and lupus, an infectious disease specialist finally diagnosed Emily with Systemic Onset Juvenile Rheumatoid Arthritis ("JRA"), or Still's Disease.
 At the ripe old age of 5, Emily began her journey with Juvenile Arthritis.

 If at first you don't succeed...